ArweaveTeam/docs.arweave.org-info/archiving/archiving-web-pages.md

 ![](../.gitbook/assets/safe-ode-2.png)

-During safe mode, all of your personal information becomes invisible — as you can see in the screenshot below.

 **How does it work?**

 Safe mode works similar to ‘Incognito Mode’ which you may be familiar with from using the Google Chrome browser.
 When archiving in safe mode a fresh request copy of the URL is made without any cookies, meaning your archive only exposes the minimum amount of information possible about your browser session.